Caretakers sweeping drive in front of existing buildings (Photo: Richard Metler, 1978)

 When the project began in 1978, the site was on the outer edge of the city in a transition zone that was suburban and semi-rural.

 The site was a former working estate called “Quinta do Pinheiro,” which meant something like Farm or Estate of the Pines.
 It was a 12-acre former monastery and later estate that occupied the top of a hill, overlooking formal gardens and the city to the south, and a tree-covered slope to the north.
-The last owners had been bankers who left the country during the Portuguese economic revolution in 1974-5.
+The previous owners, the Espírito Santo family, were bankers who left the country during the Portuguese economic revolution in 1974-5.
 The buildings had fallen into disrepair, and when the U.S. purchased the property only the caretakers remained.

 The site was reached via a narrow historic road, the Travessa do Espírito Santo, which meandered up the hill between the walls of other quintas, reaching a gate that gave access to the south-facing gardens in front of the existing buildings.